Sri Lanka bombings: Suspected ringleader arrested in Middle East | DW | 14.06.2019

 In the immediate aftermath, ethnic tensions flared in Sri Lanka, pitting majority Sinhala residents against the country's Muslim minority.
 At least one person was killed in the resulting clashes.

-Sri Lankan authorities have arrested some 2,000 people in connection to the attacks, with 634 still in custody, and the rest released on bail.
+Sri Lankan authorities have arrested some 2,000 people in connection with the attacks, 634 of whom are still in custody, while the rest have been released on bail.

 Read more: Easter Sunday bombings: Sri Lanka was 'an easy target'